(REVISED DK 4/18, 12/19)

 The Dissertation Defense or Final Examination occurs upon completion and submission of a dissertation determined to be defendable by your Dissertation Reading Committee.
 The defense must be scheduled three weeks in advance, but it is advisable to allow more time than this, since it can be difficult to find a date that works for your whole committee.
 The defense is generally held during the academic year, but under exceptional circumstances, and depending on the availability and willingness of members of the Supervisory Committee, may be scheduled during the Summer Quarter.
 For details on the requirements surrounding the Final Examination and submission of dissertations check the Graduate School’s “General Information for Filing of Theses and Dissertations” at www.grad.washington.edu/stsv/stylman1.htm

-The defense is generally an hour to ninety minutes in length, and consists of a presentation of the findings of the dissertation (roughly 30 minutes in length) followed by a period during which members of the Supervisory Committee or other people in attendance (the defense is open to the public) are free to ask questions about the dissertation.
+The defense is generally ninety minutes to two hours in length, and consists of a presentation of the findings of the dissertation (roughly 30-45 minutes in length) followed by a period during which members of the Supervisory Committee or other people in attendance (the defense is open to the public) are free to ask questions about the dissertation.

 Exam Preparation Time or ‘Floating Credits’